 1 tsp.
 Baking Powder

 Preheat oven to 350 degrees (F.).
 Prepare a 6-inch square baking pan by putting parchment paper on the bottom, then spraying the bottom and sides with baking spray.

 In a medium-sized bowl, add the butter and sugar substitute and use a mixer to cream together until it is smooth.
-Add in the egg and egg whites and beat until they are full mixed in.
-Add cream and almond extract and mix until blended.
+Add in the egg and egg whites and beat until they are fully mixed in.
+Add cream, ricotta cheese, and almond extract and mix until blended.